silpps/LibraryApp/karoliina_self_assessment.md

 }}>Reset Filters</button>
 ```

+### Lessons learned:
+- State Management for Filters: Managing multiple filters (genre and author) requires careful state management.
+Using useEffect to update the filtered books state after applying filters prevents unnecessary renders and ensures the UI is always in sync with the data.
+- Pagination Logic: When implementing pagination, it's essential to compute the correct range of items to display based on the current page and total pages.
+The calculation of indexOfLastBook and indexOfFirstBook helps achieve this.

 ## Example 4: Modularity in Adding and Viewing Book Details

 ### Solution:

 Separate Components: Uses modular components like AddBookForm and BookDetails for specific tasks.
 Dynamic Rendering: Conditionally renders modals for adding or viewing details of books, reducing clutter.

 ### Key Improvements:

 Adding New Books:
-        Opens a modal with AddBookForm to add new books.
+- Opens a modal with AddBookForm to add new books.
-        Dynamically updates the book list and filters after addition.
+- Dynamically updates the book list and filters after addition.

 ```
 //Library.jsx
 const addNewBook = (newBook) => {